Internet of Things

 Store it all

 Up until now, storing all that data–even in the cloud–would have been cost prohibitive.
 Wasabi’s amazing price point–80% less than Amazon S3–puts that goal in reach.
 And you don’t have to wait hours for your data, like you do with Glacier.
-With its 6x faster performance than S3, Wasabi has all the speed you need, whether downloading for analytics or powering real-time applications.
+With up to 6x faster performance than S3, Wasabi has all the speed you need, whether downloading for analytics or powering real-time applications.

 Protect it all